What Is Bill C-8? Canada’s New Cybersecurity Law Explained for Small Businesses

 Bill C-8 + Copilot: the Pre-Copilot SharePoint Audit closes the SharePoint exposure gap that Canadian incident-reporting timelines now reach into.

-Bill C-8 is the federal bill titled “An Act respecting cyber security, amending the Telecommunications Act and making consequential amendments to other Acts.”
-Its second part creates the Critical Cyber Systems Protection Act, giving Ottawa authority to set and enforce cybersecurity baselines across federally regulated industries.
+Part 2 enacts the Critical Cyber Systems Protection Act (CCSPA), giving the government authority to set and enforce cybersecurity baselines across federally regulated industries.
 The full text is tracked on the Parliament of Canada site.

 Who does Bill C-8 actually apply to?